 Historian of the Year Banquet - September 9, 2017

-The 28th annual Historian of the Year Banquet will be held at the Cornerstone United Methodist Church in Chrisney, Indiana, on Saturday, September 9, 2017, at 10:00 AM.
-The honorees this year will be Jim Haaff and Henry Ayres.
-Bill Evans will be honored as the Commemorative Historian.
-Wayne Boultinghouse and Darrell Stephens will be the guest speakers.
+The 28th annual Historian of the Year Banquet was held at the Cornerstone United Methodist Church in Chrisney, Indiana, on Saturday, September 9, 2017, at 10:00 AM with over 100 people in attendance.
+The honorees were Jim Haaff and Henry Ayres.
+Bill Evans was honored as the Commemorative Historian.
+Wayne Boultinghouse and Darrell Stephens were the guest speakers.

 Bicentennial Recognition of Daniel Grass - June 15, 2016

 The Indiana Archive and Records Administration celebrated the Founders of Indiana by visiting the graves of each of the people who wrote the first Constitution.
 Daniel Grass was one of the 43 early settlers who met in Corydon.
 In the photo above of Daniel Grass' tombstone, there are two plaques.
 They were paid for by the City of Rockport and designed by a Society member.
 Member Steve Haaff installed them.
 One gives information about Grass and the other lists the names of the burials in the cemetery.
 It was an impressive ceremony held under the trees.